nest/nest-simulator/extras/userdoc/md/NodeCollections.md

 `NodeCollection`s support the following operations:
 1. Test of membership
-1. Test whether one `NodeCollection` is equal to another (contains the same GIDs)
+1. Test whether one `NodeCollection` is equal to another (contains the same node IDs)
 1. Concatenation of two non-overlapping `NodeCollection`s
 1. Iteration
 1. Indexing